 Words can not describe how insane this was.
 So let me show you in this video:

 What do you think?
 Could you handle trivago on Tour?
 Maybe you can join next year!
-If you are interested to join me in 2018, just take a look at the open careers at trivago!
-If anything looks interesting to you, let me know and I will be happy to chat with you about a career in trivago.
+If you want to join me in 2018, take a look at the open careers at trivago.
+If anything looks interesting to you, let me know, and I will be happy to chat with you about a career in trivago.